Sergey Lavrov: 2022

 On 11 September 2022, Lavrov said that he has not given up on the idea of peace talks with Kyiv.
 According to his views, "the longer this process is delayed, the harder it will be to reach an agreement."
 Kyiv and Moscow have held intermittent peace talks since late February 2022, sponsored by Russia's foreign ministry.

 One week before the 2022 Russian mobilization, Lavrov assured the Russians that there would be no mobilization or martial law.

 On 23 September 2022, Lavrov attended the annual U.N.
 General Assembly meeting in New York City, after he received permission to travel to the United States.
-The Russian foreign minister regretted that he was not able to attend the full presentation by U.S. Secretary of State Antony Blinken.
+The Russian foreign minister regretted that he was not able to attend the full presentation by US Secretary of State Antony Blinken.
 Lavrov attempted to convince the audience that 'countries supplying weapons to Ukraine and training its soldiers were parties to the conflict'.
 He said that Russian-occupied territories of Ukraine would be under Russia's "full protection" if they are annexed by Russia.
 Lavrov again falsely claimed that the elected government in Ukraine was illegitimately installed and filled with neo-Nazis.
 Ukraine's Foreign Minister Dmytro Kuleba said Lavrov's comments about using nuclear weapons were "irresponsible" and "absolutely unacceptable".

 On 14 November, the Associated Press reported, citing Indonesia officials, that Lavrov had been admitted to hospital with a heart condition.
 An aide subsequently released a video on Telegram showing Lavrov laughing at such reports from his hotel in Bali, claiming Western media was at fault for "some kind of game".

+On 1 December, he advocated Russian strikes against Ukrainian infrastructure, saying that "This infrastructure supports the combat capability of the Ukrainian armed forces" and that the Russian missile attacks were intended to "knock out energy facilities that allow you to keep pumping deadly weapons into Ukraine in order to kill the Russians".

 On 28 December, Lavrov stated on national television: "I am convinced that thanks to our perseverance, patience and determination, we will defend the noble goals that are vital for our people and our country".
 He also stated: "Our absolute priority is four new Russian regions".
 He also stated that peace talks with Ukraine would only resume if it recognized the annexation of the four regions only partially occupied: "They should become free from the threat of Nazification that they have faced for many years".